 A USPTO Registered Patent Agent is a patent practitioner.
 A patent practitioner is a person who is licensed by the United States Patent and Trademark Office (USPTO) to represent inventions and prosecute patents.
-Our firm’s licensed invention patenting services agent is available online.
-Contact us to start the steps to patenting for your invention.
+Carson Patent‘s licensed patent agent is available online.
+Contact us to start the steps to patent for your invention.

 What Does a Patent Agent do?

 A patent agent is a person who provides patenting services.
 Patenting services can be related to new inventions and ideas, and new and existing products and processes.
 For new inventions, patenting services includes all activities needed to help inventors (and applicants) seek patent protection for an invention.
 For new and existing products and processes, patenting services includes all activities needed to determine whether a product or process infringes on the intellectual property of others, or is free to operate.